norlab-ulaval/template-norlab-project/.junie/scratch.md

 # Scratch

+Don't assume the default branch is `main`.
+The default branch is arbitrary and is set on GitHub.
+Review your proposed solution accordingly.
+Follow guidelines at `.junie/guidelines.md`.

+---

 Improve `configure_github_branch_protection.bash`: add logic to _rename_ the git branch _release branch_ if using a non-default name instead of creating a new one.
 Follow guidelines at `.junie/guidelines.md`.
 Update `tests/tests_bats/test_configure_github_branch_protection.bats` and `tests/tests_dryrun_and_tests_scripts/dryrun_configure_github_branch_protection.bash` accordingly.